dirkmb/nodemcu-firmware/README.md

 	ws2812.writergb(4, string.char(255, 0, 0))
 	-- set the color of 10 LEDs on GPIO0 to blue ws2812.writergb(3, string.char(0, 0, 255):rep(10))
+    -- update the 2nd led to red
+    ws2812.set_led(2, 255,0,0)
+    -- add a little bit green to the 2nd led ws2812.add_led(2, 0,128,0)
+    -- and write the updated buffer to pin 3, bevor this write all changes are only applied to the internal buffer ws2812.write_buffer(3)
 	-- first LED green, second LED white ws2812.writergb(4, string.char(0, 255, 0, 255, 255, 255))
 ```